AbdelRahmanRahal/Slop-as-a-Service/README.md

 ## Disclaimer

 This is a joke project.
 Please don't actually use this in production.
-Then again, I can't stop you.
+Then again, I can't stop you, and it would be kinda funny to be fair.

 ---

-Made with 1.6 hours of sleep and questionable decisions
+Made with love, 1.6 hours of sleep, and questionable decisions.